 ;; history to an external file after exit.
 This package provides the

 ;; same feature in Emacs.
-When Emacs is about the exit,
+When set up, it saves recorded minibuffer

-;; Be sure to have `savehist.el' in a directory that is in your
+;; package, be sure to have `savehist.el' in a directory that is in

 ;; User variables